cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 }
 ```

-6. Create Process Proposal Handler
-Within the `ProcessProposalHandler` we are taking the special transaction and validating it.
-Within the `validateBids` method we check how many times a bid has been submitted.
-The threshold count for valid bids is calculated based on the total number of votes.
-This ensures that only bids that have been submitted by a significant number of voters are considered valid.
-This helps to prevent manipulation of the special transaction process.
+Next, we implement the `ProcessProposalHandler`, which encapsulates the logic for processing proposals.
+Within this handler, we validate the special transaction and its associated bids.
+The `validateBids`` method scrutinises each bid to determine its validity.
+To ensure that only bids with sufficient support are considered valid, we calculate a threshold count based on the total number of votes.

 ```go
 func (h *ProcessProposalHandler) ProcessProposalHandler() sdk.ProcessProposalHandler {